 "You are not my father, you are the devil of this hotel.
 You lied to my father, but you are just a liar.
 There is nothing to fear from you."

-Jack finally regained consciousness a little bit at the end and told Danny to run with his last strength and let Danny remember that he loves his son very much.
+Jack finally regained consciousness a little bit at the end and told Danny to run with his last strength and let Danny remember that he loved his son very much.

 I think to a certain extent here, he also misses what his father said to him, instead of just remembering his father's evil all his life.